chrishoermann/zod-prisma-types/packages/generator/Readme.md

 ## Supported versions

+Currently this package supports Prisma versions 4.x - 5.x.
+Version 6.x is also supported but there could be edge cases where the generator does not work as expected yet.
-Currently this package supports Prisma versions 4.x - 5.x, if you are having an issue please try reverting from Prisma 6.x before opening an issue.
+If you are having an issue please try reverting from Prisma 6.x before opening an issue.

 ## Breaking changes in v2.x.x<!-- omit from toc -->